Byzantine Empire: Military evolution

+Shield insignia of regiments under the command of the Magister Militum Praesentalis II of the East Roman army c.
+395 AD.
+Page from the Notitia Dignitatum.

 In the late 6th century, following Justinian I's wars, seven mobile field armies called comitatenses, numbering around 150,000 troops, were deployed around the empire; they remained the finest armies in Europe.
 They were aided by twenty-five frontier garrisons of approximately 195,000 lower-quality limitanei troops.
 Additional troops included subsidised allied forces and imperial guard units like the Scholae Palatinae.
 Naval forces were limited: flotillas were based at key locations, while 30,000 oarsmen were assembled to row 500, mostly requisitioned, transports to support the Vandalic War in Africa in 533.

 The losses suffered in the 7th-century Arab conquests led to fundamental changes.
 The field armies were withdrawn into the core Anatolian territories and assigned to settle in specific districts, which became known as themata and eventually replaced the old provinces.
 The thematic armies, supported by the proceeds of their districts, came to resemble a provincial militia with a small professional core, aided by foreign mercenaries and imperial regiments at Constantinople.
 To defend against its new Muslim enemy, the navy was similarly reorganised into several provincialised fleets.
 It became the dominant power in the eastern Mediterranean, with dromons equipped with Greek fire proving crucial on several occasions.